darbyjohnston/DJV/docs/index.md

 To explicitly add audio to an image sequence use the **File/Open With Separate Audio** menu.

+### USD

+There is experimental support for USD files.
+The USD file is rendered to an image sequence with the Hydra renderer.

+The camera used to render the scene, in order of priority:
+1. If the USD file is referenced from an OTIO file, the name of the clip
+2. The primary camera in the scene
+3. The first camera found in the scene
+4. A temporary camera is created that frames the scene

 <br><br><a name="playback"></a>
 ## Playback and Frame Control

+Playback and frame controls on the bottom tool bar:
 ![Playback Controls](assets/PlaybackControlsAnnotated.svg)
 1. Playback controls
 2. Playback shuttle - Click and drag to change playback speed